isaibrahim1/Portfolio/README.md

   -  The live link can be found here [My Portfolio](https://isaibrahim1.github.io/Portfolio/).

  ## Credits
+  - I used this [ tutorial from code institute platform](https://www.youtube.com/watch?v=sz9W4_TeVcg&t=476s) Making the header responsive .
-  - I used this You [Tube tutorial](https://www.youtube.com/watch?v=51DbAwcmqD8&t=10s) to Learn how to ccreate  a responsive card .
+  - I used this [Tube tutorial](https://www.youtube.com/watch?v=51DbAwcmqD8&t=10s) to Learn how to ccreate  a responsive card .
-  - I used this You [Tube tutorial](https://www.youtube.com/watch?v=2rlWBZ17Wes&t=87s&pp=ygUKbWVkaWFxdWVyeQ%3D%3D) to Learn how to use Media queries & Container queries .
+  - I used this  [Tube tutorial](https://www.youtube.com/watch?v=2rlWBZ17Wes&t=87s&pp=ygUKbWVkaWFxdWVyeQ%3D%3D) to Learn how to use Media queries & Container queries .
   ### Code Used
   - I used this You [Tube tutorial](https://www.youtube.com/watch?v=51DbAwcmqD8&t=10s) to Learn how to ccreate  a responsive card .
   - I used this You [Tube tutorial](https://www.youtube.com/watch?v=2rlWBZ17Wes&t=87s&pp=ygUKbWVkaWFxdWVyeQ%3D%3D) to Learn how to use Media queries & Container queries .